AtMelo/AtMelo/README.md

 - 👋 Hi, I'm Computer Vision Engineer
 - I'm currently working on a tutorial for beginners in ML/DL.
-  There will be described in detail the standard tasks of regression, classification, etc.
+  There will be described in detail the standard tasks of regression, classification, obj detection, tracking and etc.

 <div id="header" align="left">
   <img src='https://media.giphy.com/media/bAQH7WXKqtIBrPs7sR/giphy.gif' width= 300/>